algomo/coding-challenge/README.md

 # `coding-challenge`
 _Paired Programming Coding Challenge for Algomo Engineering Interviews_

 Hi!
 Thank you for taking the time to complete our coding challenge.
-The objective is is to build an application for browsing conversations and messages, during a **_paired programming interview session_**
+The objective is is to build an application for triaging issues, during a **_paired programming interview session_**

 Depending on the role you have applied for, the focus will be full-stack or front-end focused.